Municipal socialism: In the United Kingdom

 Beatrice Webb's husband, Sidney Webb, wrote in Socialism in England, published in the 1890s:

 It is not only in matters of sanitation that this 'Municipal Socialism' is progressing.
 Nearly half the consumers of the Kingdom already consume gas made by themselves as citizens collectively, in 168 different localities, as many as 14 local authorities obtained the power to borrow money to engage in the gas industry in a single year.
 Water supply is rapidly coming to be universally a matter of public provision, no fewer than 71 separate governing bodies obtaining loans for this purpose in the year 1885-86 alone.
 The prevailing tendency is for the municipalities to absorb also the tramway industry, 31 localities already owning their own lines, comprising a quarter of the mileage in the Kingdom.

 The Fabians were influential in the London County Council and London School Board, as well as in some other local authorities, through the newly formed Labour Party.
 A more radical expression of the municipal socialist movement was Poplarism in Poplar, east London, led by George Lansbury.

-More recently, the term refers to the attempts in the 1980s in British cities by hard left activists in the British Labour Party to win control of local authorities and use them to develop left-wing policies on a local level, in opposition to Margaret Thatcher's right-wing Conservative central government.
-Examples include the Greater London Council under "Red" Ken Livingstone, Lambeth council under "Red" Ted Knight and Linda Bellos, Liverpool council under Derek Hatton and Sheffield council (sometimes referred to as "the People's Republic of South Yorkshire") under David Blunkett.
+More recently, the term refers to attempts in the 1980s in British cities by left-wing figures in the British Labour Party to resist the curtailment of local government powers by Margaret Thatcher's right-wing Conservative central government during the rate-capping rebellion.
+This movement was also known as "local socialism" or the "new urban left".
+Examples of such local authorities included the Greater London Council under "Red" Ken Livingstone, Lambeth council under "Red" Ted Knight and Linda Bellos, Liverpool council under Derek Hatton and Sheffield council (sometimes referred to as "the People's Republic of South Yorkshire") under David Blunkett.
 These authorities were often derided as "loony left" by Conservative supporting tabloid newspapers.

-Recently, municipal socialism has seen a comeback in the city of Preston, which was brought to further attention by The Economist piece on the topic.
+Recently, some media outlets have identified a resurgence of municipal socialism in places like Preston.
 The New Statesman has also called the policies of the town "new municipalism" and "community wealth building" alongside that of municipal socialism.
 Both The Economist and New Statesman tie the projects to Jeremy Corbyn's leadership of the Labour Party.